Paul Merson hails elite player Arsenal reportedly want to sign

 When a player of Cancelo’s quality becomes (reportedly) available, there will always be a lot of interest.

-Arsenal are just one of many clubs reportedly circling around the Portugal international.
+Arsenal are just one of many clubs reportedly circling around the £60million Portugal international.

 As well as the Gunners, the likes of Bayern, Barcelona and Real Madrid are reportedly also in pursuit (90Min).